-That sounds good, in theory.
-But in reality, many consumers are unable to take advantage of these benefits because they carry a balance on their credit card from month to month, paying finance charges that can go up to a whopping 23 percent.
-Many find it hard to resist using the old "plastic" for impulse purchases or buying things they really can't afford.
-The numbers are striking: In 1999, American consumers charged about $1.2 trillion on their general-purpose credit cards.
+That sounds good in theory.
+But in reality, many consumers are unable to take advantage of these benefits because they carry a balance on their credit card from month to month, paying finance charges that average nearly 18 percent, but can go up to a whopping 30 percent or more.
+Many find it hard to resist using the old "plastic" for impulse purchases or things they really can't afford.
+The numbers are striking: At the end of 2020, American consumers carried $825 billion in collective credit card debt.

 Let's start at the beginning.
-A credit card is a thin plastic card, usually 3-1/8 inches by 2-1/8 inches in size, that contains identification information such as a signature or picture, and authorizes the person named on it to charge purchases or services to his account -- charges for which he will be billed periodically.
-Today, the information on the card is read by automated teller machines (ATMs), store readers, and bank and Internet computers.
+A credit card is a thin, plastic card, usually 3.37 by 2.13 inches (85.6 by 54 millimeters) in size.
+The dimensions are set by the International Organization for Standardization.
+The card contains identification information such as a signature or picture, and authorizes the person named on it to charge purchases or services to their account — charges for which they will be billed periodically.
+Today, the information on the card is read by automated teller machines (ATMs), store readers and bank and internet computers.

 According to Encyclopedia Britannica, the use of credit cards originated in the United States during the 1920s, when individual companies, such as hotel chains and oil companies, began issuing them to customers for purchases made at those businesses.
 This use increased significantly after World War II.

-The first universal credit card -- one that could be used at a variety of stores and businesses -- was introduced by Diners Club, Inc., in 1950.
-With this system, the credit-card company charged cardholders an annual fee and billed them on a monthly or yearly basis.
-Another major universal card -- "Don't leave home without it!" -- was established in 1958 by the American Express company.
+The first universal credit card — one that could be used at a variety of stores and businesses — was introduced by Diners Club, Inc., in 1950.
+With this system, the credit card company charged cardholders an annual fee and billed them on a monthly or yearly basis.
+Another major universal card was established in 1958 by the American Express company.

-Later came the bank credit-card system.
-Under this plan, the bank credits the account of the merchant as sales slips are received (this means merchants are paid quickly -- something they love!) and assembles charges to be billed to the cardholder at the end of the billing period.
-The cardholder, in turn, pays the bank either the entire balance or in monthly installments with interest (sometimes called carrying charges).
+Later came the bank credit card system.
+Under this plan, the bank credits a merchant's account as sales slips are received (this means merchants are paid quickly — something they love!) and assembles charges to be billed to the cardholder at the end of the billing period.
+The cardholder, in turn, pays the bank either the entire balance or smaller monthly installments, with interest (sometimes called carrying charges).

 The first national bank plan was BankAmericard, which was started on a statewide basis in 1959 by the Bank of America in California.
 This system was licensed in other states starting in 1966, and was renamed Visa in 1976.